Milken Institute

 The Milken Institute is an American independent, nonpartisan economic think tank based in Santa Monica, California, with offices in Washington, D.C., New York, Miami, London, Abu Dhabi, and Singapore.
-It publishes research and hosts conferences that apply market-based principles and financial innovations to social issues in the United States and internationally.
+Founded by Michael Milken, it publishes research and hosts conferences that apply market-based principles and financial innovations to social issues in the United States and internationally.
 The institute is a 501(c)(3) nonprofit organization and presents itself as non-ideological.
+It is also affiliated with the Milken Center for Advancing the American Dream.

 History

 The institute was founded in 1991 by Michael Milken, a former Drexel Burnham Lambert banker who achieved financial success as a pioneer of "junk bonds," but attracted notoriety due to his subsequent felony conviction and prison sentence for U.S. securities law violations.
 Milken formalized his philanthropic giving by founding the institute, with a mission to “increase global prosperity by advancing collaborative solutions that widen access to capital, create jobs, and improve health."
+Milken's philanthropic endeavors also include the Milken Family Foundation and the Prostate Cancer Foundation.
+The latter was founded in 1993 after Milken's own prostate cancer diagnosis.

 Research and events

+The Milken Institute's work is organized around four pillars: finance, health, strategic philanthropy, and the international arm of the Institute.
 The institute has published studies relating to human capital, access to capital, financial structures and innovations, regional economics, healthcare economics, and medical research.
-It hosts a series of conferences, including two annual conferences, financial innovation labs, forums, and private events.
+It hosts a series of conferences, financial innovation labs, forums, and private events.
+The Milken Institute hosts several events on annual basis, including regional summits like the Asia Summit and the Middle East and Africa (MEA) Summit, as well as regional investors' symposiums.
+The Global Investors' Symposium series of events have taken place in Hong Kong, Sao Paulo, and Mexico City.
+Other Milken Institute annual events are the Global Conference, the Future of Health Summit, and the Future of Finance (previously called the Finance Forum).
 The Milken Institute Global Conference, first held in 1998, is an annual forum focused on economic and social issues.

-Speakers include figures from business, finance, government, education, and sports.
-The institute also hosts an annual State of the State Conference, which examines major issues facing the state of California with Milken joining elected officials in the state as a host speaker.
+Health

+Milken Institute Health is a division of the Milken Institute focused on advancing research, policy, and programs to address complex health challenges in the United States and globally.
+Its work spans four primary areas: biomedical innovation, public health, healthy aging, and food systems, with an emphasis on identifying promising practices and scaling evidence-based solutions to improve health outcomes and resilience.